alden12/rxfm/README.md

 This may also be written more simply as: `conditional(flipFlop, <div>Now you see me!</div>)` using the `conditional` helper function from rxfm.

 You may also be tempted to use `switchMap` to transform and array observable into an array of components (similar to using Array.map in React), but this will be rather inefficient as the components will be recreated each time the observable emits.
-The `mapToComponents` operator function should be used instead in this case as this will ensure that components are only recreated when necessary (see the "Dynamic Component Arrays" section).
+The `mapToComponents` operator function should be used instead in this case as this will ensure that components are only recreated when necessary (see the [Dynamic Component Arrays](#dynamic-component-arrays) section).

 [Code](https://github.com/alden12/rxfm/blob/master/src/app/basic-examples/conditional-components.ts) | [Live Demo](https://alden12.github.io/rxfm/)

+---

-## Component Inputs & Outputs
+## Component Outputs

-Providing inputs to a component is as simple as passing them in as function arguments.
-Outputs can be provided by passing in callback functions to handle events inside the component.
+We've seen how to pass props to a component in the [Custom JSX Elements](#custom-jsx-elements) section.
+Outputs can be provided by passing in callback functions as props to handle events inside the component.

 ```typescript
 interface OptionButtonProps {